 Texas A&M Agrilife Extension Service – Comal County Leadership Advisory Board

 Fall 2020 Hatch Dates

-We will be hosting a virtual Hatching in the Classroom in the Fall if it is feasible.
+The office will be hosting Hatching in the Classroom in the Fall if it is feasible.
 Please fill out the following form if you are interested in being included in this hatch:

-If you are interested in hosting a hatching program during the Summer or Fall, please call or email Rachel Hall!
+If you are interested in hosting a hatching program during the Spring or Summer, please call or email Rachel Hall!

 Spring 2020 Hatch Chick Videos and Pictures

 Our chicks that hatched this Spring are growing big and strong!
 Below are videos and pictures of them!
 For more videos and pictures, please go to Gemini’s Naturals Chickens Facebook page: Gemini’s Naturals Chickens